Gentoo Media - Mandatory notification of trade

 News provided byGentoo Media Inc

-COPENHAGEN, Denmark, March 4, 2025 /PRNewswire/ -- Hesam Yazdi, Board Member and primary insider of Gentoo Media Inc. (Gentoo) has today acquired 2,000 shares in Gentoo at an average price of SEK 20.15 per share.
-After this transaction, close associates of Hesam Yazdi hold 957,500 shares in Gentoo Media.
+COPENHAGEN, Denmark, March 5, 2025 /PRNewswire/ -- MJ Foundation Fundacja Rodzinna, a company related to Mateusz Juroszek, Board Member and primary insider of Gentoo Media Inc. (Gentoo) has today acquired 497,730 shares in Gentoo at an average price of SEK 20.62 per share.
+After this transaction, close associates of Mateusz Juroszek hold 25,523,932 shares in Gentoo Media.

 This information is subject to the disclosure requirements pursuant to Section 5 -12 of the Norwegian Securities Trading Act.